Free Reformed Churches of North America: Church

 Its members believe the true Church is recognized by the "pure preaching of God's Word."
 This preaching is the proclamation of the whole Word of God (the Bible), the attributes of God the Creator, the sin which humanity has fallen into, the redemption accomplished by Jesus Christ, and the work of the Holy Spirit in both bringing sinners to salvation and sanctifying them in this life.

 Baptism

-The Free Reformed Churches hold to both adult and infant baptism, believing that the Bible teaches that children born of believing parents are set apart by God and therefore members of His Covenant of Grace.
-However, being in the Covenant still carries with it the necessity for every person to be born again, which is a promise given that needs to be prayed for, and asked fulfillment of, from God.
+The Free Reformed Churches hold to both adult and infant baptism, believing that the Bible teaches that children born of believing parents are set apart by God and therefore members of His covenant of grace.
+However, being in the covenant still carries with it the necessity for every person to be born again, which is a promise given that needs to be prayed for, and asked fulfillment of, from God.

 Pastoral education

-The FRCNA is served by the Puritan Reformed Theological Seminary (Puritan Reformed) in Grand Rapids, Michigan.
-The seminary opened in 1995 and offers master's degrees in divinity or religion.
-Puritan Reformed had an enrollment of 65-70 students in 2008.
+Theological students from the FRCNA attend Puritan Reformed Theological Seminary in Grand Rapids, Michigan.
+Puritan Reformed opened in 1995 and offers masters' and doctoral degrees.